laimich/Tech-Mental-Health-Survey-Data-Analysis/README.md

 - Perform data analysis with data frames and advanced SQL queries
 - Create different data visualizations using seaborn and matplotlib
 - Correlation vs Causality
+- How is mental health handled in the tech industry?
+   - Compared to non tech industry?
+   - How has is changed overtime?

 ### Questions
 1. Ease level for taking medical leave for mental health conditions at work?